MelikaRad/Image_Colorization_Using_GAN/README.md

 ### Here is how I made this dataset through web scraping and then refining it:

-1. Scraped images using bing-image-downloader. searched for various categories and saved them in separate folders.
+1. Crawled images using bing-image-downloader. searched for various categories and saved them in separate folders.
 (there are 10 categories, each containing 100 images)
 2. Made a backup
 3. Deleted bad extensions